nopnop2002/esp-idf-net-logging/uart_select/README.md

 - Flash firmware.

 - Open terminal application like TeraTerm.
- Open Serial Port.
-Baudrate is 115200bps.
+ Open the serial port at 115200bps.

 - Enter any key in the terminal application.